Grant Fund History

 Agency Fund Descriptions

-Designated Agency Funds
+Agency/Designated Agency Funds

 designated agency funds administered by the Shiawassee Community Foundation benefit a specific agency only that is determined by the original donor.
 No application form is required.
 Grant checks are sent directly to the agency after approval by the Board of Directors.
 Following is a list of the Foundation’s Designated Agency Funds: